 The final 30 weeks of medical school consist of elective rotations, where students explore specialties that align with their interests.
 Hundreds of additional hospitals, beyond our affiliate list, are available for electives.

 The fifth semester consists of two required courses: Introduction to Clinical Medicine II and Biological Basis of Clinical Medicine.
-The last six weeks of the semester includes a live USMLE review course through Kaplan Medical.
+The semester includes a live 15-week USMLE review course through Kaplan Medical.
 Once students complete the 5th semester they are prepared to sit and pass USMLE Step 1 and seamlessly transition into the clinical program.

 The UMHS facilities in Portland, Maine feature: